WWE News: Paul Heyman Says That ‘The Attitude Era Is Not Coming Back’

 To many fans, Paul Heyman is one of the greatest managers in the history of professional wrestling.
 Fascinated by wrestling, Heyman endeavored to become a popular name early in his career.
 Using his journalism skills to suspiciously enter backstage at various events, Heyman used this to go further into the business.
 While he was seen as a color commentator for World Championship Wrestling, his time as a manager really allowed to fans to see how creative Heyman is as a character.
 Two of the most notable times in his career as a manager while in WCW was his Original Midnight Express (Dennis Condrey & Randy Rose) vs. New Midnight Express (Bobby Eaton & Stan Lane) feud, and his re-creation of the Dangerous Alliance.

-During a episode of WCW programming, Heyman recreated the Dangerous Alliance, a stable he once had in the American Wrestling Association, and introduced the members.
+During an episode of WCW programming, Heyman recreated the Dangerous Alliance, a stable he once had in the American Wrestling Association and introduced the members.
 Bobby Eaton, Steve Austin, Larry Zbyszko, Arn Anderson, and Rick Rude all appeared, with Madusa and Michael P.S.
 Hayes playing managerial roles.
 Although this stable did not last long, it gave Heyman the confidence he needed to create his own brand.
 Hence, in 1993, Eastern Championship Wrestling, operated by Tod Gordon, became Extreme Championship Wrestling, led by Heyman.

 Although the company lasted only a little over seven years, many names – such as Chris Jericho, Eddie Guerrero, and Rey Mysterio – would become future WWE World Heavyweight Champions.